MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-email-alias.md

 ## Remove the email address from the user

 Before you begin, make sure you've noted which user you need to remove the email address from.

+### Remove the email address using the new admin center

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. There are two ways you can find a user's account information:

   - In the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">admin center</a>, type the user's name into the **search** field at the top of the page, and then select them from the list.
 It will open the user card.